doingandlearning/astro-blog/src/content/posts/webmentions-and-campfires.md

 A W3C standard was released in 2017 for webmentions.
 This is a protocol that can send callbacks when one configured URL mentions another.
 A way to let the text know that other people are talking about it, engaging with it, continuing the conversation.

 I recently enabled webmentions on this blog.
 You can see the outcome below - counting the likes and reposts but, more importantly, recognising that this writing is part of a wider conversation.
 That's the desire, right?
 That we create points of connection to gather round - campfires to warm ourselves and share experience.

-Over in the garden, I've started a [section on webmentions](/wiki/Webmentions) - including how Lauro ([@laurosilvacom](https://twitter.com/laurosilvacom)) and I got them up and running on our Gatsby blogs.
-We streamed that and I'll link to the video when it's available.
-Equally, I've linked to some excellent examples and posts over there.

 I want these posts to be part of a conversation rather than a one-sided proclamation from the roof-tops.
 Using webmentions to poll for replies on Twitter and other blogs seems like a good start.